urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

-    Methods like "int toString()" and "String hashCode()" are not allowed, since they change the default return type Methods like "String toString(int value)" are allowed, since overloading with the same return type is permitted Methods like "int hashCode()" and "String toString()" are allowed, since they describe methods that exist in Object class, but the don't provide an implementation
+    Methods like "int toString()" and "String hashCode()" are not allowed, since they change the default return type Methods like "String toString(int value)" are allowed, since overloading with the same return type is permitted Methods like "int hashCode()" and "String toString()" are allowed, since they describe methods that exist in Object class, but they don't provide an implementation

 instanceOf
   The instanceOf operator allows you to tell if an object is an instance, subclass, or implements the given class